ConTTudOweb/base/README.md

 ## How to develop?

-1. Clone the repository;
+01. Clone the repository;
-2. Create a "virtualenv" with Python 3.6;
+02. Create a "virtualenv" with Python 3.6;
-3. Activate the "virtualenv";
+03. Activate the "virtualenv";
-4. Upgrade the "pip";
+04. Upgrade the "pip";
-5. Install the dependencies;
+05. Install the dependencies;
-6. Configure the instance with the ".env";
+06. Configure the instance with the ".env";
-7. Run the tests;
+07. Run the tests;
+08. Create DataBase;
+09. Load the fixtures;
+10. Create Super User;

 ```console
 git clone git@github.com:ConTTudOweb/base.git